exercism/problem-specifications/exercises/collatz-conjecture/instructions.md

 # Instructions

-Given a positive integer, return the number of steps required to reach 1.
+Given a positive integer, return the number of steps it takes to reach 1 according to the rules of the Collatz Conjecture.